IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications: The proposed methodology

-The sixth advantage of the proposed IRMAC method is the high security in terms of facing data leakage and data flaws.
-The high-resolution consumption data is considered sensitive as one can easily identify the household occupancy, lifestyle and the usage of different appliances from that \cite{Briggs2020}.
-With the proposed method, however, only motif, i.e. one day's partial data, for each user is communicated to the aggregator and recorded in their databases.
-In case of data leakage, only one day's worth of motif data of the end users is exposed.
-This is not a significant privacy threat because motifs don't contain the full information on end-users' lifestyles and occupancy.
-Also, the proposed method is more robust to false or missing data at the users' ends compared to ML based methods since those abnormal behaviours occur irregularly and will not affect the most repeated patterns, i.e. motifs.
-Additionally, the false data of one user cannot affect other users due to the fact that motifs discovery for each end user is highly independent.
+As a further explanation of the sixth advantage, please note that the high-resolution consumption data is considered sensitive as one can easily identify the household occupancy, lifestyle, and the usage of different appliances from that \cite{Briggs2020}.
+With the proposed method, however, only the motif, i.e. one day's partial data, for each user is communicated to the aggregator and recorded in their databases.
+In case of data leakage, only one day's worth of RM data, or less than one day of data when only certain periods of the day is of interest, is exposed.
+This is not a significant privacy threat because the extracted RMs do not contain the full information about the end-user's lifestyle and occupancy, and the users' data identification model is not at the user's end.
+Also, the proposed method is more robust to false or missing data at the users' ends than ML-based methods since those abnormal behaviours occur irregularly and will not affect the most repeated patterns, i.e. RMs.
+Additionally, the false data of one user cannot affect other users because RM discovery for each end user is highly independent, which is not the case in some ML-based methods, e.g., federated learning \cite{Wu2022}.

-Finally, the proposed RM method is easily maintainable.
-For instance, updating the model to include new users' data only requires the motif from the new user rather than recomputing previous motifs for all consumers and refining the models.
-Also, the process of updating a single user's motif only requires a single iteration by comparing the new incoming data with the existing sub-patterns to update the SP.
+To better clarify what we mean by `maintainability' in the last item above, consider a case where new users' data must be included.
+In this case, updating the model to include new users' data only requires the motif from the new user rather than recomputing previous motifs for all consumers and refining the models in federated-based learning models \cite{Wus2021}.
 Therefore, we do not need to repeat the entire motif discovery process for a user to update its motif.
-It is worth noting that the proposed RM method is applicable to other electricity user's type detection problems such as heating types classification, which will be discussed in Section \ref{experiment}.
 In summary, the proposed method is fast, computationally efficient, secure from the end-users perspective, scalable and interpretable.